-This test will evaluate your basic knowledge of Acu-Rite Companies Inc. Readout Systems and more importantly help you begin to identify where Acu-Rite Readout Systems can be used.
-Upon completion of this test please attach it, along with the completed application, and return it to receive a complimentary gift from Acu-Rite Companies Inc. Circle the most "accurate" answer.
+This test will evaluate your basic knowledge of ACU-RITE Readout Systems and more importantly help you begin to identify where ACU-RITE Readout Systems can be used.
+Circle the most "accurate" answer for each question.

 1. A readout system includes which of the following?